MENU back

 Trumbull Nature & Arts Center

-In March, you can see the maple sugaring process in action at the Trumbull Nature & Arts Center – from tapping maple trees to watching the sap run from their enormous maple sugar tree, and then taking a short walk to the firepit to observe the evaporation process.
+On Saturday, March 7, you can see the maple sugaring process in action at the Trumbull Nature & Arts Center – from tapping trees to watching the sap run from their enormous maple sugar tree, and then taking a short walk to the firepit to observe the evaporation process.
+All participants will get to taste a sample of real Connecticut maple syrup.
+Morning session: 11-11:45am; afternoon session: 12-12:45pm ($20 per family).

 Previous